 This is why I engage.

 Not because I am trying to project my story on the rest of the world, but because I believe that by sharing my voice I can encourage others to do the same.
-I hope that by demonstrating my beliefs in a respectful way and creating space for others to do so as well, we can gain insight into the different factors that influence us and find a common ground.
+I hope that by demonstrating my beliefs in a respectful way and creating space for others to do so as well, we can gain insight into the different factors that influence us and find common ground.
 Once this common ground is established, we can work together to build a more inclusive and equitable world.

 At the route of every action is the search for connection with self and others.

-Here are the some of the ways in which I have engaged in activist projects and community building throughout the last year:
+Here are some of the ways in which I have engaged in activist projects and community building throughout the last year: